BrunoCestari/CodeWars/README.md

 - **`toUpperCase()`**: Converts the string to uppercase.
 - **`trim()`**: Removes leading and trailing whitespaces.
 - **`toCharArray()`**: Converts the string to a character array.
+- **`join(CharSequence delimiter, CharSequence... elements)`**: Joins the elements of the given array or iterable into a single `String`, with each element separated by the specified delimiter.

 ## StringBuilder Methods
 - **`append(String str)`**: Appends the specified string to the character sequence.